tillchen/tillchen.github.io/posts/2020-06-13-Dart-Notes/index.md

     }
     ```

 9. Every class implicitly defines an interface containing all instance members of the class and of any interfaces it implements.
 Like in Java, we have `extends`, `implements`, and `@override`.
+(But Dart doesn't have the `interface` keyword.)

 10. Liked in C++, operators can be overriden: